quixio/quix-samples/csharp/empty/README.md

-# C# Empty Template
+# C# empty template

 This is an empty template for C# applications in the Quix serverless environment.

-## Requirements / Prerequisites (optional)
+## Requirements/prerequisites (optional)

-{This will contain any external resource needed to run this sample, and the instructions to get them}
+{This will contain any external resource needed to run this sample and the instructions to get them.}

-## Environment Variables
+## Environment variables

 This code sample uses the following environment variables: